AmruthSrivatsan/BLOOD_TEST_ANALYSIS/README.md

 ### Prerequisites

-Ensure that you have Python 3.8 or above installed on your machine.
+Ensure that you have Python 3.8 or above installed on your machine along with the latest version of [Ollama](https://ollama.com/).

 ### Step-by-Step Guide